JustinVincible/GaiviScripts/README.md

 Each step can be done manually or quickly automated using the provided scripts.
 Below, we describe both approaches.

+This repository is designed to supplement the documentation found at https://docs.gaivi.cse.usf.edu/doku.php?id=main:gaivi:start

 ---

 ## Connecting to the Cluster